 The VfM Case has been developed using Department for Transport (DfT) appraisal criteria (WebTAG).
-The appraisal compares the capital costs of the scheme against the benefits in terms of value of time saved to passengers, who would otherwise need to access international train services elsewhere on the rail network and the disbenefit in terms of value of time to those passengers who do not require international rail services to stop at Ashford International.
+The appraisal compares the capital costs of the scheme against the benefits in terms of value of time saved to passengers, who would otherwise need to access international train services elsewhere on the rail network or travel by other modes of transport, and the disbenefit in terms of value of time to those passengers who do not require international rail services to stop at Ashford International.
 It is recognised that this narrow assessment of travel time savings does not take into account the strategic economic impact of international services from Ashford International for the wider East Kent area.
 The wider economic impacts are presented in sections 3.2 and 4.3 of this document.

-Using this DfT WebTAG methodology, the Transport Business Case gives an appraisal of "High Value for Money" and a BCR score of 3.3
+Using this DfT WebTAG methodology, the Transport Business Case gives an appraisal of "High Value for Money" and a BCR score of 2.86 revenue data.

-A comprehensive Discounted Cash Flow WebTAG appraisal is not possible for this scheme as the guidance does not align adequately with international transport schemes and due to a lack of access to the necessary data.
 As such, the appraisal has adopted a relatively 'light touch' to establish value for money, which understates the value of the proposed enhancement to passengers.
-At this stage of the project development this Transport Business Case gives a good assessment of the value for money of this scheme, but potential changes to the parameters, either in terms of project costs or service demand do provide challenges in creating certainty within the figures provided, and changes could see the BCR value either increase or decrease as the project is delivered.
+At this stage of the project development this Transport Business Case gives a good assessment of the value for money of this scheme, but potential changes to the parameters, either in terms of project costs, service demand, mode of transport used, or time penalties for travellers do provide challenges in creating certainty within the figures provided, and changes could see the BCR value either increase or decrease as the project is delivered.